Digital Nomad Life in Ajman, the UAE

 What residency documents or visas did I need if I will be in Ajman for a while?

 "If you are planning to stay in Ajman for an extended period, you will need a valid passport with at least six months' validity from the date of entry into the UAE.
 If you are not a citizen of one of the Gulf Cooperation Council (GCC) countries, you will also need a visa.
 The type of visa you need depends on the purpose of your stay.
 If you are visiting for tourism, you can apply for a tourist visa, which is valid for 30 days.
 If you are planning to work in Ajman, you will need a work visa, which requires a sponsorship from a UAE employer.
 For long-term stays, you may consider applying for a residency visa.
 This requires a sponsorship from a UAE national or a company.
 If you have family in the UAE, they can also sponsor your residency visa.
 In addition to the visa, you may also need to obtain an Emirates ID card, which is a legal requirement for all UAE residents.
-Please note that visa regulations can change, so it's always a good idea to check with the UAE embassy or consulate in your home country before you travel," remarked one member in Ajman.
+Please note that visa regulations can change, so it's always a good idea to check with the UAE embassy or consulate in your home country before you travel," explained one expat living in Ajman, the UAE.

 Get Quote